 I began drinking in earnest at Harvard.
 I was an Irish kid from Boston in an alien world.
-Though only separated by a minor river that runs a mere 30 miles from source to mouth, Boston and Cambridge are distinctly different cities, one is home to generations of Irish Catholic politicians who wrested control of municipal affairs from the Brahmin Protestant elite, the other is home to the university that has been the beating life-source of that elite for more than 375 years.
+Though only separated by a minor river that runs a mere 30 miles from source to mouth, Boston and Cambridge are distinctly different cities. one home to generations of Irish Catholic politicians who wrested control of municipal affairs from the Brahmin Protestant elite, the other home to the university that has been the beating life-source of that elite for more than 375 years.
 Leaving for college, I was exhorted by friends and family alike to be more Boston than Harvard and, unfortunately, just 18, I didn’t know any other way to prove I was Boston than to be Irish and I didn’t know any other way to be Irish than to bring the bottle on stage with me.

 I could list for you the nights I vomited and the mornings I woke up in places I’d never been, try to fill in the nights I don’t remember, but they’re beside the point.
 It’s sad that I associated being Irish with being drunk.
 I hadn’t yet discovered the culture behind the stereotype.
 I didn’t read Joyce or Yeats or Cavanagh or Heaney until after college because I was too busy getting drunk during it.

-Perhaps no other country’s economy has been as tied historically to its culture as Ireland’s, its most profitable industry is tourism, its largest companies are exporters of cultural products targeted to its biggest market, Irish America, whose denizens have, during successive generations of exile, developed a love of symbols: shamrocks and scally caps, knit sweaters and fresh pints of Guinness.
+Perhaps no other country’s economy has been as tied historically to its culture as Ireland’s, its most profitable industry tourism, its largest companies exporters of cultural products targeted to its biggest market, Irish America, whose denizens have, during successive generations of exile, developed a love of symbols: shamrocks and scally caps, knit sweaters and fresh pints of Guinness.